 Aspect | Headless Architecture | Microservices |

-Definition | Separation of front-end and back-end via APIs, allowing multiple front-end platforms to use the same back-end. | Breaks down application into small, independent services that communicate over a network. |
+Definition | Separation of front-end and back-end via APIs, allowing multiple front-end platforms to use the same back-end. | It breaks down applications into small, independent services that communicate over a network. |

 Focus | Decoupling the presentation layer from the back-end for content delivery. | Decoupling the business logic into smaller, independent services. |